VinodCompuBrain/demo2/README.md

 # demo2
  this  demo from apna collage
+   next step is commit chnages